Introduction

 1. Reduce Interference

-Wi-Fi interference occurs when multiple networks operate on the same or overlapping channels.
-This is particularly common in densely populated areas such as apartment buildings.
-By changing the Wi-Fi channel, you can avoid interference from neighboring networks and other electronic devices, resulting in a more stable and faster connection.
+Wi-Fi interference is the condition where the operation of multiple networks is done on the same or overlapping channels.
+This usually happens in densely populated areas like apartment complexes.
+When you change the Wi-Fi channel, you can systematically avoid the interference coming from nearby networks and other electronic devices which results in a more reliable and faster connection.

 2. Improve Performance